DDLS Annual Conference

 Directly after the conference, in the same venue, the SciLifeLab Data Centre will arrange hands-on workshops, free for everyone interested in signing up.
 Note that the Data Centre workshops are a separate registration.

-Read more and register for the workshops ->
+Read more about workshops ->

 Poster session